-The Octaweb thrust structure of the nine Merlin engines improves upon the former 3x3 engine arrangement, increasing the Falcon 9's reliability while streamlining its manufacturing process.
-It houses the nine Merlin 1D engines and was designed to handle the increase in thrust from the Merlin 1C to Merlin 1D engine design.
+The Octaweb thrust structure houses the nine Merlin 1D engines at the base of the Falcon 9 first stage.
 To form the structure, sheet metal is welded together and engines are placed into the nine slots.
 The eight engines surrounding one center engine simplify the design and assembly of the engine section, reducing production time from about three months to a matter of weeks.

-The new layout also provides individual protection for each engine, and further protects other engines in case of an engine failure.
+The layout also provides individual protection for each engine, and further protects other engines in case of an engine failure.
 It significantly reduces both the length and weight of the Falcon 9 first stage.
 With this design, Falcon 9 is also prepared for reusability - the Octaweb will be able to survive the first stage's return to Earth post-launch.